-Adjusting Existing Category 5 Cabling to Run 1000BASE-T
+Adjusting Existing Cabling for 1000BASE-T and 10GBASE-T

-If your existing Category 5 installation does not meet one of the test parameters for 1000BASE-T, there are basically three measures that can be applied to try and correct the problem:
+If your existing cable installation does not meet one of the test parameters for 1000BASE-T or 10GBASE-T, there are basically three measures that can be applied to try and correct the problem:

-- Replace any Category 5 patch cables with high-performance Category 5e or Category 6 cables. - 2.
-Reduce the number of connectors used in the link. - Reconnect some of the connectors in the link.
+For 1000BASE-T, replace any Category 5 patch cables with high-performance Category 5e or Category 6 cables.
+For 10GBASE-T, replace any Category 5e patch cables with Category 6, augmented Category 6a, or Category 7 cables.

+- 2. Reduce the number of connectors used in the link. - 3.
+Reconnect some of the connectors in the link.